petermeissner/diffrprojects/README.md

 ?diffrproject
 ```

-Another way is to call its ls() method.
-This will present us with a data frame listing all fields where data is stored and all the methods (aka object specific functions).
+Another way is to call the ls() method.
+This will present us with a data frame listing all fields where data is stored and all the methods (aka object specific functions) of our diffrprojects instance.
 Those methods and fields located in *private* are not for the user to mess around with while non-private (*self* aka public) data fields can be read by the user and public methods can be triggered by the user to manipulate the data or retrieve data in a specific format.

 ```r